sysadminrepo/Procedures/Cloud Services/Microsoft Azure/1-Create-a-storage-account.md

-# Create a storage account
+# Create a Azure storage account

 1. Log in with your Azure account (username@mydomain.com), credentials and OTP.
 Under Azure services, select Storage accounts.
 Or, type "Storage" in the search field, select Storage accounts under Services.